- Pertussis, or whooping cough, is often thought of as a childhood disease, however it also impacts adults.

 Please Indicate Asthma Diagnosis.

-While anyone can get pertussis, adults living with asthma are at increased risk of infection and complications.
+While anyone can get pertussis, adults living with asthma or COPD are at increased risk of infection and complications.

 When did you last receive the Tdap vaccine?